vmware-tanzu/tanzu-dev-portal/content/guides/event-streaming/spring-cloud-stream-kafka-p1.md

 ![General Flow Diagram](/images/guides/event-streaming/kafka-events-intro-099-4.svg)

 All messages have been consumed based on the 200ms delay introduced in the consumer.
-Therefore, the total number of messages cannot be fully consumed in less than 2sec (200ms  X 10 = 2000ms).
+Therefore, the total number of messages cannot be fully consumed in less than 2 Seconds (200ms  X 10 = 2000ms).

 ## Single Producer and 3 Consumer App (3 Separate JVM Processes)